 There are many types of graphs.
-Learning to read and create graphs is a very useful skill
+This lesson will show you how to identify some of them.
+Learning to read and create graphs are very useful skills in mathematics.

-The scale used is the following: one circle represents 5 circles.
+The scale that the pictograph is using is this: One circle represents 5 circles.

-David drew 15 circles since we have 3 circles and each circle represents 5 circles.
+David drew 15 circles since we have 3 circles and each circle represents 5 circles (5 times 3 = 15).

 John drew 7.5 circles.
 How did we get 7.5?

 Note that if a circle represents 5 circles, half a circle will represent 5/2 circles or 2.5 circles.
 Add 5 circles to 2.5 circles to get 7.5 circles.

 Jennifer drew 20 circles since we have 4 circles and each circle represents 5 circles (5 times 4 = 20).